imwatsi/utopian.io-help_center/faq/what-types-of-contributions-are-allowed-on-utopian.md

 # What types of contributions are allowed on Utopian?

 As a general rule, any original work that adds value to an Open Source project can be shared on Utopian.
+[See the contribution guidelines](#).

 Utopian does have categories into which one may post and these include the following: